About Cameron

 Outside of my work, I’m a photographer, a writer, and an enthusiastic participant in café culture — which is a polite way of saying I do some of my best thinking over a good coffee in a place with a notebook, pen, and interesting people nearby.

-Cameron continues to support the Systemic Design Association as an active professional member and conference moderator.
+Cameron continues to support the Systemic Design Association as an active professional member and conference moderator, and as a member of the Design Research Society.

 Cameron’s current CV can be downloaded here.